-Midwest Bird & Exotic Animal Hospital is a full service veterinary emergency and critical care facility in Elmwood Park, IL that treats dogs, cats and exotic pets.
+Midwest Bird & Exotic Animal Hospital is a full service after hours veterinary emergency and critical care facility in Elmwood Park, IL that treats dogs, cats and exotic pets.
 Our focus is on providing competent and compassionate surgical and medical care to our patients when your pet's regular veterinarian is closed.

 Contact Midwest Emergency Veterinarian Hospital